Content Creator Guide

 5.4 Additional Child Safety Rules

-**Note to Creators: If you see an image here that belongs to you or one of your stories, you can DM @nikk to have it removed from this guide.
+Note to Creators: If you see an image here that belongs to you or one of your stories, you can reach out via our email to have it removed from this guide.

 Fantasy Species Don't Exempt Childlike Faces